 2. Inventory Tracking

 An advanced tracking capability would allow you to locate your stock in the warehouse just by scanning the tracking tags.
-Then the system will use the information to streamline the pick and put away process by optimizing the routes for your team.
-It reduces the involvement and movement of labor in your warehousing activities, boosting the efficiency and productivity.
+Then the system will use the information to streamline the pick and putaway process by optimizing the routes for your team.
+It reduces the involvement and movement of labour in your warehousing activities, boosting the efficiency and productivity.

 3. Transfer Management